milanaryal/milanaryal.github.io/_posts/2015/2015-01-12-formatting-text-on-github-pages-and-jekyll-using-textile.md

 ---
 layout: post
-title: Formatting text on GitHub Pages and Jekyll using Textile
+title: "Formatting text on GitHub Pages and Jekyll using Textile"
 date: 2015-01-12T13:17:47+05:45
 ---